rwbl/domoticz-webapp-sitecontrol/README.md

 ### Documentation
 The PDF document **domoticz-webapp-sitecontrol.pdf** describes the solution and the concept.
-The files starting with *wasc-* contains the Node-RED flows (formatted).
+The files starting with **wasc** contains the Node-RED flows & subflows (formatted).
 Use the Node-RED import function to import as new flow.

 ### Credits
 To the developers of Domoticz and Node-RED and to all sharing related information.